Kenneth B. Orr (1979-1997)

 The physical expansion of the college continued with the addition of several buildings on campus: the Patrick Center (2000), Carol International House (2000), Spradley Hall (2001), Martin Soccer Stadium (2001), New Bailey Memorial Stadium (2002), Lassiter Hall (2008), a major addition and renovation to the Thomason Library (2006) and a renovation of Springs Campus Center (2008).
 In addition, the Armed Forces Memorial (2004), the Piephoff Outdoor Chapel (2005), and the Alumni Green (2008) memorials now beautify outdoor campus spaces.

-A priority of Griffith’s administration was an outreach designed to build a strong relationship between the college and the global and local community.
+A priority of Griffith’s administration was an outreach designed to build a strong relationship between the college and the global and local communities.
 Due to PC’s partnership with Guizhou University in Hanban Province, China, PC was selected to establish a regional Confucius Institute on the PC campus, an honor usually reserved for larger universities.

 Griffith also undertook successful outreach to establish alliances with other universities, including Claflin College in Orangeburg, SC.
 And because of the strong ties with the Laurens County chapter of Habitat for Humanity, the college chartered a student chapter of Habitat for Humanity.